graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `boolean`

-A curried wrapper around Object.prototype.hasOwnProperty.
+A curried wrapper around `Object.prototype.hasOwnProperty`.
 Takes a string representing a property name and an object, and returns true if the given object itself (i.e. not objects in the prototype chain) has the specified property.